Sivok–Rangpo line: Wildlife and environmental approval

-The line traverses through Mahananda Wildlife Sanctuary in the foothills of Kangchenjunga montain range of Himalayas, Darjeeling Forest Division, Kurseong Forest Division, Kalimpong Forest Division of West Bengal and Pakyong District Forest Division of Sikkim, runs parallel to Teesta River and crosses Rangpo River.
+The line traverses through Mahananda Wildlife Sanctuary in the foothills of Kangchenjunga mountain range of Himalayas, Darjeeling Forest Division, Kurseong Forest Division, Kalimpong Forest Division of West Bengal and Pakyong District Forest Division of Sikkim, runs parallel to Teesta River and crosses Rangpo River.
 It connects villages and towns, such as the Kalijhora, Birik daara, Lohapul, Rambi Bazar, Gailkhola, Teesta Bazaar, Chitrey, Melli, Kirnay, Tarkhola, Chanatar, Rangpo and Khanikhola, Majitar, Rangpo.

 By 2013, the route alignment was not finalised due to lack of wildlife and environmental approval as the first 22 km through the forested elephant sanctuary.
 In February 2013, the railways made a proposal to the environment and forest ministry that railway will install elephant sensors along the stretch of the proposed railway line in Mahananda elephant sanctuary or run the trains at a speed of only 20 km per hour in the forest area and stop when an elephant is sighted close to the track.
 Delays caused the cost overruns, compared to the original year 2008 estimates of Rs.13.4 billion.
 In February 2016, Supreme Court of India approved the project with strict guidelines of the National Wildlife Board which had cleared the project in June 2015, but ordered restricted speed, wireless animal tracking sensors and allowed digging of tunnels only during daytime.

 Extensions and spurs

 Rangpo-Gangtok line

-Rangpo-Gangtok line: In the second phase, Sivok-Rangpo line the line will be extended from Rangpo to Gangtok.
+Rangpo-Gangtok line: In the second phase, Sivok–Rangpo line the line will be extended from Rangpo to Gangtok.